Road to Hana Tips: Everything You Need to Know BEFORE You Go

 Here are my best tips for driving the Road to Hana:

+Be Considerate.
 While driving along this BEAUTIFUL road is considered one of Maui’s top attractions, it’s still an actual road and there are people that live in these remote communities that use it everyday.
 They’re driving to work, taking their kids to school, going to doctor appointments, etc. They’re not on vacation.
 And while they’re very welcoming, they’re getting increasingly frustrated at the huge numbers of visitors coming to Maui (and the current infrastructure’s inability to handle them).

-So a few simple rules: Don’t trespass on private property.
-Don’t park illegally on the road.
-Don’t stop in the middle of the road to take a picture of a waterfall, a rainbow eucalyptus tree, a gorge, an ocean view, a mongoose, a rainbow, or anything else.
 If you’re driving slowly and there’s a local behind you, pull over and let them pass.
+Even if you don’t think you’re driving slowly, pull over and let them pass.
 They have somewhere to be.
 Just be kind and aware of your surroundings and yield to the locals whenever possible.
 And remember, you are in their HOME so use those manners your mama taught you.

 Get an early start.
 This is my #1 tip for having a pleasant day driving the Road to Hana.
 I wouldn’t want to be leaving Paia any later than 8AM.
 Getting an early start will be the single biggest factor in having lower crowd levels at all of the stops along the drive.